 6. Keep your PhD manageable

 When I was thinking about my research approach and methodology, I found it quite hard to decide what might be manageable within the timeframe.
 Our instinct is do as much as possible; to cover as many bases as possible.
 The reality is that a PhD is both time-limited and word-limited.
 Retrospect is a wonderful thing!
 In retrospect, I tried to cover too much.
 I collected far more data than I’d ever have been able to analyse.
 My survey had probably triple the number of questions I needed to ask, and that made aspects of the analysis unmanageable within the scope of the PhD.
 Perhaps some of this comes with confidence?
-Confidence in quality, not necessarily quality?
+Confidence in quality, not necessarily quantity?

 7. Don’t be afraid to ask for help